fsommers/bureaucrat/README.md

 ## LLM Provider Architecture
 Bureaucrat uses a provider mechanism to connect a backend LLM to generate realistic data, as well as to generate richly formatted business documents.

 It currently supports the Gemini API and Hugging Face transformers, either via local use or via the Hugging Face Inference providers API.
+The local mode is helpful when you truly don't want to, or can't, send data to a 3rd-party API: You can set up *bureaucrat* on a local machine on your network, clone private business documents, and send only the generated document dataset to a vendor or for demos.

 ## TL;DR

 ### Mirroring document data distributions
-One immediately useful case for synthetic business documents is for demos: Real business documents contains ample amounts of personal data (PII), making it unacceptable to use a company's actual documents for testing and benchmarking document intelligence applications.
+One immediately useful case for synthetic business documents is for demos and document AI system configuration: Real business documents contain ample amounts of personal data (PII), making it unacceptable to use a company's actual documents for testing and benchmarking document intelligence applications.

-At the same time, such benchmarking should be performed on a document dataset that closely mirrors a company's actual document data distribution, including the types of documents and entities, as well as general language, contained in the real-world business documents.
+At the same time, such configuration and benchmarking should be performed on a document dataset that closely mirrors a company's actual document data distribution, including the types of documents and entities, as well as general language, contained in the real-world business documents.

 In a real-world scenario, document dataset distribution means a distribution of both visual and textual document features.

 In Document AI applications, it is not enough to work with OCR-extracted textual document content, since (a) You can have documents whose textual content is very similar but the business-relevant document types are actually different, and (b) text-only analysis loses the rich context of text elements inside a heavily formatted business for, example.
+Indeed, modern document AI pipelines use multi-model, joint embeddings and retrieval mechanisms (sometimes combining dense and sparse representations).

 Thus, to mimic a document data distribution, you need to create synthetic data sets that mirror the text+visual appearance of the original business document dataset.

-How to do such document dataset mirroring well and at scale is a current active research area, but this is a critical enabler for document AI implementations.
+How to do such document dataset mirroring well and at scale is a current active research area, but this is a critical enabler for document AI implementations in real-world business scenarios.

 ## Setup